 Get our crop list and growing guide, and enjoy homegrown greens in fresh salads and stir-fries all winter

-Soil I till the bed with a garden fork to remove rocks and break up clumps before raking the soil smooth.
-Then I cover the soil with a few inches of compost, till that in, and rake again.
+Soil.
+Till the bed with a garden fork to remove rocks and break up clumps before raking the soil smooth.
+Then cover the soil with a few inches of compost, till that in, and rake again.

-Planting I start most of the seeds indoors in September―except arugula, which I sow directly in the ground―then transplant seedlings outdoors six to eight weeks later.
+Planting.
+Start most of the seeds indoors in September―except arugula, which you can sow directly in the ground―then transplant seedlings outdoors six to eight weeks later.
 (In cold climates, plant in spring.)
-I always sow extra seeds in case some don't germinate, and I keep excess seedlings in case any plants in the ground fail.
+Always sow extra seeds in case some don't germinate, and keep excess seedlings in case any plants in the ground fail.

-Spacing Though I follow the recommendations on the seed packets, I space seedlings on the tighter end of the range so the beds will look lush.
+Spacing.
+Though you can follow the recommendations on the seed packets, space seedlings on the tighter end of the range so the beds will look lush.